Bardanes Tourkos: Aftermath of the revolt

 After Bardanes' retirement, Nikephoros formally dismissed him and confiscated much of his property.
 The other thematic generals who took part in the revolt were also dismissed from their posts, the metropolitan bishops of Sardis, Amorion and Nicomedia were punished for their support of the uprising by exile to the small island of Pantelleria off Sicily, while the soldiers of the Anatolian armies were left unpaid for a year.

-In December 803 (Treadgold puts it in 804), however, a group of "Lycaonian" (possibly Paulician) soldiers disembarked at Prote and blinded Bardanes.
+In December 803 (Treadgold puts it in 804), however, a group of "Lycaonian" soldiers disembarked at Prote and blinded Bardanes.
 This was a highly symbolic act: blinding was the usual punishment usually meted out to heretics and rebels, or to deposed emperors and other political rivals to prevent them from becoming a threat.
 It is very likely that this was done at the behest of the Emperor himself, although in a later public statement before the Senate, Nikephoros swore that he had nothing to do with it.
 Most scholars believe in Nikephoros' direct involvement, but Treadgold holds it likelier that the soldiers acted on their own, since Bardanes was no longer a credible threat to the Emperor.
 In the event, despite pressure from the Patriarch and the Senate to punish the perpetrators, and his own pledge to do so, Nikephoros let them go.

 Bardanes' revolt temporarily weakened Byzantium, especially in its capability to deal with the Arab threat to the East, but al-Qasim's invasion was of limited scope, and his father's far larger invasion in 806 also resulted in no major military confrontations: Harun withdrew after a truce was concluded in exchange for a modest sum.
 Thus the revolt did not seriously affect the army or most of Anatolia.
 Nevertheless, it is indicative of the soldiers' dissatisfaction with Nikephoros, which would surface again in subsequent years and prove a constant source of trouble throughout his reign.